Toy Matinee: Surround releases

-In 1999 the album was remixed into surround by DTS Entertainment, and released as a DTS encoded 5.1 compact disc with a slightly altered version of the first track, "Last Plane Out".
+In 1999 the album was remixed into surround by DTS Entertainment by Elliot Scheiner, and released as a DTS encoded 5.1 compact disc with a slightly altered version of the first track, "Last Plane Out".
 A second DTS version was released in 2001 as a DVD-Audio title, using Meridian Lossless Packing and a 2.0 channel stereo version of the album encoded in Dolby Digital.
 The 2001 stereo remaster and the 2.0 Dolby Digital version on the DVD-Audio release all include the alternate "Last Plane Out".
 None of the bonus tracks are included on either surround release.